University of Zurich, Zurich, Switzerland

 The International Relations Office at UZH helps visiting students obtain a visa.
 Students will receive the instructions and forms from the International Relations Office.

 Residence permit: After entering Switzerland, you are required to register at the local resident’s registration office (“Kreisbüro”) in your neighborhood of residence.
-You have to bring a valid passport, your visa, two passport-size photographs, your rental contract, and confirmation of matriculation at UZH.
+You have to bring your passport, your rental contract, and your UZH student ID card.
 Your residence permit and foreigner's identity card will be issued four to six weeks after registration.
 A fee is charged for both registration and the identity card.

 ESN organizes various excursions (for example, city tours, ski and hiking weekends) and a monthly party or social gathering.
 ESN has established a mentoring system to bring foreign exchange students into direct contact with Swiss students who will help them get settled in Zurich.
 Visiting students can also put their name on a mailing list and find out what the current events are via the website.